 Atlanta publicly recognized the Atlanta Better Buildings Challenge participants for their progress in achieving milestones and reaching goals through various marketing and public relations initiatives.

 The City of Atlanta leveraged a public–private partnership to create the Atlanta Better Buildings Challenge, which provides access to project financing, free building assessments, education and training, and public recognition.
-By 2020, the project aims to reduce energy and water consumption in 40 million square feet of buildings by at least 20%.

 To engage the local community in reducing energy and water consumption in more than 40 million square feet of buildings by at least 20% by 2020 and become one of the country's 10 most sustainable cities